divyanshyadavv/prediction-of-fraudulent-transactions/README.md

 Following usual model development procedures, the model would be estimated on the calibration data and tested on the validation data.
 This case requires both statistical analysis and creativity/judgment.
-We recommend you spend time on both fine-tuning and interpreting the results of your machine learning model.
+We recommend you spend time on both fine-tuning and interpreting the results of your machine learning model.<br>
+The dataset can be found <a href="https://www.kaggle.com/datasets/chitwanmanchanda/fraudulent-transactions-data">here</a>